VectStudio/ONLINE_PIZZA_ORDERING/README.md

 # To Run the Application
+0. Install NodeJS and ensure npm is included.
 1. Copy the top section of the code from create.sql, labelled as "CREATE TABLES", and generate the required table in the mysql database.
 2. (Optional) Copy the bottom section of the code from create.sql, labeled as "SEED TEST DATA", and seed the database with sample data.
 3. Upon downloading, a few dependencies must be installed using _npm install_ command.
 See below for details.